-Our Graduate Director for Political Science is David Kimball.
+Our Graduate Director for Political Science is Todd Swanstrom.

 Welcome to the Political Science Graduate Program website, which is designed to provide information about the program for UMSL students as well as prospective students interested in our graduate program.
 The Political Science Department considers graduate training to be one of its primary objectives.

-The graduate program in Political Science at UMSL consists of two separate programs: The Masters (M.A.) in Political Science and the Doctor of Philosophy (Ph.D.) in Political Science.
-The M.A. program in political science offers advanced education for those seeking careers in government, business, secondary education, community, or not-for-profit agencies.
+The graduate program in Political Science at UMSL consists of two separate programs: The Master (M.A.) of Political Science, and the Doctor of Philosophy (Ph.D.) in Political Science.
+The M.A. program in political science offers advanced education for those seeking careers in government, business, secondary education, community organizations, or not-for-profit agencies.
 The principal foci of the 33-hour program are public administration and public policy analysis/evaluation in the local, state, national, and international areas.
 The flexibility of the general master's degree allows for individualized programs in urban politics, pre-legal education, American national government, comparative politics, international relations, and political theory.

 Political Science graduate students are encouraged to take advantage of UMSL intellectual and interdisciplinary richness.
 The campus has a number of interdisciplinary research institutes and centers.
-For political science students, the most important ones include The Public Policy Research Center and International Studies and Programs.
+For political science students, the most important ones include The Community Innovation and Action Center (CIAC) and UMSL Global.

-Several Political Science faculty members have joint appointments in the Master's Program in Public Policy Administration (MPPA).
-The MPPA is an interdisciplinary program designed to prepare students for managerial and policy analysis positions in the public and nonprofit sectors or in organizations having substantial interaction with the public and nonprofit sectors.
+Several Political Science faculty members have joint appointments in the Master of Public Policy Administration (MPPA) program.
+The MPPA is designed to prepare students for managerial and policy analysis positions in the public and nonprofit sectors or in organizations having substantial interaction with the public and nonprofit sectors.

 The Political Science Graduate Committee, consisting of the Department Chair, the Director of Graduate Studies, and several faculty members, is charged with the administration of the graduate program in Political Science.
 The graduate program in Political Science is governed by the policies and procedures of the Graduate School at UMSL.

-The Director of Graduate Studies David Kimball, serves as the primary adviser to all students entering the M.A. and Ph.D.
+The Director of Graduate Studies, Todd Swanstrom, serves as the primary adviser to all students entering the M.A. and Ph.D.
 Programs.
 The Director of Graduate Studies keeps records on individual progress in the program and advises students in meeting the formal requirements for degree progress in the Graduate School.
-The Director is available to respond to questions regarding program requirements and activities.
-The Director of Graduate Studies maintains a Political Science Graduate Studies web portal on MyGateway, the UMSL course and organization management system.
-Graduate students have access to a range of information about the graduate program, department and campus events, funding opportunities, fellowships, job opportunities, political science conferences and the discipline of Political Science.
+The Director is available to respond to questions regarding program requirements and activities, email@example.com.